digidotcom/xbee-python/examples/communication/SendBroadcastDataSample/readme.txt

   Introduction
   ------------
-  This sample Python application shows how to send data from the local XBee device to all remote devices on the same network (broadcast).
-The application will block during the transmission request, but you will be notified if there is any error during the process.
+  This sample Python application shows how to send data from the local XBee device to all remote devices in the network (broadcast).
+The application blocks during the transmission request, but you are notified if there is any error during the process.

   NOTE: This example uses the generic XBee device (XBeeDevice) class,
         but it can be applied to any other local XBee device class.